wrmsr/jill-llvm/lib/Target/JasminBackend/README.md

     lljvm-backend foo.bc > foo.j

-There are two flags that are accepted by the backend: `-classname` and `-g`.
+There are two flags that are accepted by the backend: `-className` and `-g`.
 Run `lljvm-backend --help` for more information.

 The output file should then be linked by the LLJVM Linker (see below), and